 Iceland - Day 5 : Alftavatn and Landmannalaugar

-In the morning I didn't feel rested and it was raining.
-It took about an hour to eat and pack everything.
+In the morning I didn't feel very rested and it was raining.
+It took me about an hour to eat and pack everything.
 I set out into the fog and soon started going uphill.

 After a while I needed to cross yet another river.
-I didn't really wanted to in the rain.
-By carefully stepping from stone to stone I made it across without getting wet.
-Then the road really went uphill.
+I didn't really wanted to do that in the rain.
+By carefully stepping from rock to rock I made it across without getting wet.
+Then the trail really went uphill.
 It was very steep and muddy.
 On top I had 'the' view.
-I had seen it a 100 times in movies and blogs and it was pretty cool to be here in real life.
-Unfortunately it was super foggy so I couldn't see very far.
+I had seen that valley a 100 times in movies and blogs and it was pretty cool to be there in real life.
+Unfortunately it was super foggy so I couldn't see far.

 After the climb I arrived in a completely different landscape.
-There were hot springs everywhere and a lot of smoke that smelled worse than Bart's socks after a week of cycling vacation.
-The rocks where blue, red and green.
-I was pretty sweaty from the climb and felt cold due to the rain.
+There were hot springs everywhere and lots of smoke that smelled worse than Bart's socks after a week of cycling.
+The rocks where blue, red, and green.
+I had gotten pretty sweaty during the climb and felt cold due to the rain.
 In total the climb had taken over an hour.

 The route continued over a big pile of snow.
 Suddenly I noticed holes in it.
 It turned out I was walking over a river and there was a meter deep hollow directly under my feet.

-During the last section I was completely surrounded by fog while going higher and higher up the mountains.
+During the last section I was completely surrounded by fog while going higher and higher up the mountain.

 Het berghutje met de camping

 I was completely exhausted when I arrived at the cabin and not super warm.
 The end of the laugavegur trail was another 12 km.
-As it was only 11:30, freezing, rainy, and windy, I didn't plan on staying here long (although it would have been great to see the landscape in better weather).
-I started going downhill, in the distance the sun was shining.
+As it was only 11:30, freezing, rainy, and windy, I didn't plan on staying at the campsite for very long (although it would have been great to see the landscape in better weather).
+I started walking downhill, in the distance the sun was shining.

 I passed a few hot springs, which were pretty cool to see in real life.